Red Velvet Berry Trifle Recipe

-This Red Velvet Berry Trifle is made with layers of moist red velvet cake, fresh berries and homemade cream cheese whipped cream!
+This Red Velvet Berry Trifle recipe is made with layers of moist red velvet cake, fresh berries and homemade cream cheese whipped cream!
 It’s such a light dessert that’s easy to make and full of flavor!

 I certainly love a good, easy trifle!
 Not only do I love the ease of putting them together, they are also quite forgiving and look great with little effort.
 With the simple red velvet cake used for this trifle and the fresh fruit – we’ve got both easy and beautiful covered.
 After all, fruit is really nature’s gift to us – it’s so pretty without even trying!